Getting Started

 2. Set your API key

-Add your API key (from the dashboard) to your environment:
+Add your publishable key (from the dashboard) to your environment:

 NEXT_PUBLIC_NAVIEO_PUBLISHABLE_KEY=nv_pub_your_key_here